skillitzimberg/CSharpWordCounter/README.md

 This is the most basic step in starting the project.
 An instance of the class holds the properties need for the program to run.
 I understand that C# allows implicit construction of instances, but I wanted to keep practicing as many elements of object oriented programming as I could.
 Also it might be needed for next week.
 I'm not totally sure.

 ##### Spec 2: RepeatCounter can hold a word to search for in later specs.
-The original input was a single letter.
-The output was the same letter.
+**Example:** The original input was a single letter 'a'.
+The output was the same letter 'a'.

 This is a property that is passed in each time the program is run and I wanted to make sure it was accessible.
 I chose a letter because I knew that I was going to be looking for letters in later specs.

+The input for StringToSearch was added later as the class/constructor now had two properties and passing in a single property caused compilation errors.

 ##### Spec 3: RepeatCounter can hold a string to be searched in later specs.
 **Example:** The input is the word 'searched' and the phrase 'This string is to be searched for WordToFind' The output is the phrase 'This string is to be searched for WordToFind'.

 I chose these inputs because I was trying to be semantic.
-This spec accomplishes a similar goal as the previous spec.
+This spec accomplishes a similar goal as the previous spec but incrementally adds to the program's capabilities.

 ##### Spec 4: RepeatCounter can compare its strings when they are both letters.
 **Example:** The inputs for this spec are the single letters 'w'.
 The output is the boolean true.